-BRIDGEWATER, N.J., May 21, 2019 /PRNewswire/ -- Insmed Incorporated (Nasdaq: INSM) announced today that it priced a registered underwritten public offering of 9,615,385 shares of its common stock, at a price to the public of $26.00 per share before underwriting discounts and commissions.
-Gross proceeds from the offering of these shares, before deducting underwriting discounts and commissions, are expected to be approximately $250.0 million.
-The underwriters have been granted 30-day options to purchase up to an additional 1,042,307 shares of common stock from Insmed and up to 400,000 shares of common stock from William H. Lewis, the Company's Chairman and Chief Executive Officer.
+BRIDGEWATER, N.J., May 5, 2020 /PRNewswire/ -- Insmed Incorporated (Nasdaq: INSM) announced today that it priced a registered underwritten public offering of 9,700,000 shares of its common stock at a price to the public of $23.25 per share.
+The gross proceeds to Insmed from the offering, before deducting underwriting discounts and commissions and other offering expenses payable by Insmed, are expected to be approximately $225.5 million.
+In addition, Insmed has granted the underwriters a 30-day option to purchase up to an additional 1,455,000 shares of common stock.

-Insmed intends to use its net proceeds from this offering to continue to commercialize ARIKAYCE® (amikacin liposome inhalation suspension); conduct further trials of ARIKAYCE, including Insmed's required confirmatory trial to assess and describe the clinical benefit of ARIKAYCE in patients with Mycobacterium avium complex (MAC) lung disease; fund further clinical development of INS1007 and INS1009; invest in increased third-party manufacturing capacity for ARIKAYCE; fund business expansion activities in Europe and Japan; fund working capital, potential debt repayment, capital expenditures, and general research and development; and for other general corporate purposes, which may include the acquisition or in-license of additional compounds, product candidates, technology or businesses.
+Insmed intends to use its net proceeds from this offering to continue to commercialize ARIKAYCE® (amikacin liposome inhalation suspension); conduct further trials of ARIKAYCE, including Insmed's required confirmatory trial to assess and describe the clinical benefit of ARIKAYCE in patients with Mycobacterium avium complex (MAC) lung disease; conduct further trials of brensocatib (formerly known as INS1007), including its planned Phase 3 program in bronchiectasis; fund further clinical development of treprostinil palmitil (formerly known as INS1009); invest in third-party manufacturing capacity; fund business expansion activities in Europe and Japan; fund working capital, potential debt repayment, capital expenditures, and general research and development; and for other general corporate purposes, which may include the acquisition or in-license of additional compounds, product candidates, technology or businesses.

-Morgan Stanley & Co.
-LLC, SVB Leerink LLC and Goldman Sachs & Co.
-LLC are acting as joint book-running managers for the offering.
-Credit Suisse Securities (USA) LLC, Stifel, Nicolaus & Company, Incorporated and H.C.
+SVB Leerink is acting as sole bookrunning manager for the offering.
+Credit Suisse and Stifel are acting as co-lead managers for the offering.
+JMP Securities and H.C.
 Wainwright & Co. are acting as co-managers for the offering.
-The offering is expected to close on May 24, 2019, subject to the satisfaction of customary closing conditions.
+The offering is expected to close on May 7, 2020, subject to the satisfaction of customary closing conditions.

-A shelf registration statement on Form S-3 relating to the public offering of the shares of common stock described above has been filed with the Securities and Exchange Commission (SEC), as amended by Post-Effective Amendment No. 1 thereto, and became automatically effective upon filing.
+A shelf registration statement on Form S-3 relating to the public offering of the shares of common stock described above has been filed with the Securities and Exchange Commission (SEC), as amended by Post-Effective Amendment No. 1 thereto, and became automatically effective upon filing on May 19, 2017.
 A preliminary prospectus supplement relating to and describing the terms of the offering was filed with the SEC and is available on the SEC's website at www.sec.gov.
-Copies of the final prospectus supplement and the accompanying prospectus relating to this offering may be obtained, when available, from Morgan Stanley & Co.
-LLC, Attention: Prospectus Department, 180 Varick Street, 2nd Floor, New York, New York 10014; SVB Leerink LLC, Attention: Syndicate Department, One Federal Street, 37th Floor, Boston, Massachusetts 02110, telephone: 1-800-808-7525, ext.
-6132 or email at firstname.lastname@example.org; and Goldman Sachs & Co.
-LLC, Prospectus Department, 200 West Street, New York, NY 10282, telephone: 1-866-471-2526, facsimile: 1-212-902-9316 or email at email@example.com.
+Copies of the final prospectus supplement and the accompanying prospectus related to this offering may be obtained, when available, from SVB Leerink LLC, Attention: Syndicate Department, One Federal Street, 37th Floor, Boston, Massachusetts 02110, by telephone: 1-800-808-7525, ext.
+6218 or by email at firstname.lastname@example.org.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.

 Insmed Incorporated is a global biopharmaceutical company on a mission to transform the lives of patients with serious and rare diseases.
-Insmed's first commercial product is ARIKAYCE® (amikacin liposome inhalation suspension), which is approved in the United States (U.S.) for the treatment of Mycobacterium avium complex (MAC) lung disease as part of a combination antibacterial drug regimen for adult patients with limited or no alternative treatment options.
-MAC lung disease is a rare and often chronic infection that can cause irreversible lung damage and can be fatal.
-Insmed's earlier-stage clinical pipeline includes INS1007, a novel oral reversible inhibitor of dipeptidyl peptidase 1 with therapeutic potential in non-cystic fibrosis bronchiectasis and other inflammatory diseases, and INS1009, an inhaled formulation of a treprostinil prodrug that may offer a differentiated product profile for rare pulmonary disorders, including pulmonary arterial hypertension.
+Insmed's first commercial product, ARIKAYCE® (amikacin liposome inhalation suspension), is the first and only therapy approved in the United States for the treatment of refractory Mycobacterium avium complex (MAC) lung disease as part of a combination antibacterial drug regimen for adult patients with limited or no alternative treatment options.
+MAC lung disease is a chronic, debilitating condition that can cause severe and permanent lung damage.
+Insmed's earlier-stage clinical pipeline includes brensocatib, a novel oral reversible inhibitor of dipeptidyl peptidase 1 with therapeutic potential in non-cystic fibrosis bronchiectasis and other inflammatory diseases, and treprostinil palmitil, an inhaled formulation of a treprostinil prodrug that may offer a differentiated product profile for rare pulmonary disorders, including pulmonary arterial hypertension.

 The Company cautions readers not to place undue reliance on any such forward-looking statements, which speak only as of the date of this press release.
 The Company disclaims any obligation, except as specifically required by law and the rules of the SEC, to publicly update or revise any such statements to reflect any change in expectations or in events, conditions or circumstances on which any such statements may be based, or that may affect the likelihood that actual results will differ from those set forth in the forward-looking statements.